-- To be permitted into the Certificate Program, applicants must provide the Cosmetology program coordinator with proof of a High School Diploma or GED Certificate. - 2.
-Transfer applicants must meet with the Cosmetology program coordinator to determine course placement.
-Students must bring unofficial transcripts when meeting with the program coordinator. - 3.
+- 1. Transfer applicants must meet with the Cosmetology program coordinator to determine course placement.
+Students must bring unofficial transcripts when meeting with the program coordinator. - 2.
 Upon acceptance into the Cosmetology Program, applicants must meet all Texas Department of Licensing and Regulation requirements.